Texas Hill Country Day Ride

 With all of the deer about, I modified my planned return to stay on the major roads as much as possible, and intersected I-20 at Santo.
 I fueled up, and started my last segment towards home.
 I left the ramp onto the interstate, accelerated around a truck, and was immediately pulled over by a Texas State Trooper.

 Officer Blue said I was going a “couple of miles” over the posted speed.
 He asked for my license and insurance, and his partner ran me on their system.
 While that was going on, he walked all around the KRS and asked me all sorts of questions about the bike.
 I believe he had a true interest in it.
-He asked where I had come from, and when I had told him of my day, he responded “so you’re just out for a ride…” Then he took a look at the back fender, and said my inspection was expired, which I did not realize.
+He asked where I had come from, and when I had told him of my day, I could see he was adding up the ~700 miles and responded “so you’re just out for a ride…” Then he took a look at the back fender, and said my inspection was expired, which I did not realize.
 Now I’m thinking I’m going to get all sorts of souvenirs from this.
 He asked what’s up with the Canada flag on my bag, and I responded that I rode around 6,000 miles to pick that up in July.
 He looked at me for a while, and said they could let me off with a warning tonight.
 Nice…

 Blue and his partner left me on the side of the road, lights flashing to pull over another traveler.
 I saw this pattern all the way back home on the interstate.
 Probably part of the holiday week traffic patrol.